 For years the Chase Sapphire Preferred® Card was regarded as one of best travel rewards credit cards out there.
 The card is incredibly well rounded, as it offers double points on dining and travel, great travel protection, and the ability to transfer points to a bunch of valuable airline and hotel partners.

-However, over the past couple of years the Chase Sapphire Reserve® has stolen some of the spotlight, as this $450 annual fee card has become very popular with consumers.
+However, over the past couple of years, the Chase Sapphire Reserve® has stolen the spotlight, as this $550 annual fee card has become very popular with consumers.
 The card offers triple points on dining and travel, a $300 annual travel credit, a Priority Pass membership, and more.

-Nowadays it sure seems to me like the Sapphire Reserve is generally more popular than the Sapphire Preferred, though in this post I wanted to look at seven reasons you might want to consider the Sapphire Preferred, especially if you’re new to Chase Ultimate Rewards (I’m not suggesting one is better than the other, just encouraging some thought on the topic, given the recent popularity of the Sapphire Reserve).
+Nowadays it sure seems to me like the Sapphire Reserve is more popular than the Sapphire Preferred, though in this post I wanted to look at nine reasons you might want to consider the Sapphire Preferred.
+This is especially true in light of the card’s welcome bonus having been upped earlier this year, as the cards no longer have the same bonuses.

-In no particular order, here are seven reasons to consider the Sapphire Preferred over the Sapphire Reserve:
+In no particular order, here are nine reasons to consider the Sapphire Preferred over the Sapphire Reserve:

 If you’re just getting started in the Ultimate Rewards ecosystem, starting out with the Sapphire Preferred is a great option.
-The card has a waived annual fee for the first year (while the Sapphire Reserve doesn’t), so this is a way to get started with Ultimate Rewards without having to pay an annual fee upfront.
+The card has a much lower annual fee, so this is a way to get involved with Ultimate Rewards without having to pay a large annual fee.

 After a year you should be able to upgrade to the Sapphire Reserve if you decide that’s a better option for you, and your points would fully transfer to the card.
 So you might as well start with the lower cost option and go from there.